cloud-gov/cf-byo-broker/azure-service-broker/README.md

 ### Create Azure Storage
 > _Similar to how [OSBA]() required we create a backup [Redis Cache Store](#create-redis-cache-store), here we create an [Azure Storage Container]() to hold our `terraform.tfstate`._
 >
-> _We illustrate how to automate this step and generate our `manifest.yml` using create-storage-cache.sh interactive script we provide under `/scripts`_
+> _We illustrate how to automate this step and generate our `manifest.yml` using create-storage-cache.sh interactive script provided under `/scripts`_

 ```sh
 $ az group create --name "<name>" \